Machine Skates: Understand How They Work View All Products

 Our skates and dollies are all manufactured by JUNG in Germany.
 They're dependable and perform very well, even under harsh conditions.
 They're also very user-friendly, making moving a bulky payload as easy as moving a refrigerator.
 They're fail-safe and secure when employed the right way, safeguarding operators and protecting the precious load at all times.

-A conventional dolly configuration is made up of three roller skates to carry the heavy weight on three points; this has proven to be one of the most versatile and safest arrangements.
+A conventional machine skate configuration is made up of three machine skates to carry the heavy weight on three points; this has proven to be one of the most versatile and safest arrangements.

 We provide each dolly parts on their own, allowing you to configure your machine in just the right way for your needs - and you can always add parts to existing configuration.

-First, Let's Have a Look at the Characteristics of the Steerable Dolly
+First, Let's Have a Look at the Characteristics of the Steerable Skate

 Each steerable dolly is sold with a pulling handlebar.
 The skates for larger loads also have a towing eye to which a forklift or other pulling vehicles can be connected.